-E. Renewable Electrical Supply Recommended
+D. Renewable Electrical Supply Recommended

-Typical EVs as described and defined here are three times more efficient than the most efficient petroleum-based combustion vehicles.
-They produce no tailpipe emissions and they have more than 50% lower greenhouse gas emissions assuming 2019 DTE upstream emissions associated with the production of electricity.
-In order for EVs to provide the maximum environmental and, in most cases, financial benefits to their owners, and, in support of the City of Ann Arbor's carbon neutrality goals, it is recommended that EV chargers be powered by a renewable energy source.
-Options can be on-site solar power generation, or subscribing with a utility or a third party for renewable energy.
+Typical Electric Vehicles as described and defined here are three times more efficient than the most efficient petroleum-based combustion vehicles.
+The produce no tailpipe emissions and have more than 50% lower greenhouse gas emissions assuming 2019 DTE upstream emissions associated with the production of electricity.
+In order for Electric Vehicles to provide the maximum environmental and, in most cases, financial benefits, to their owners and in support of the City of Ann Arbor's carbon neutrality goals, it is recommended that Electric Vehicle Charing Stations be powered by a renewable energy source.
+Options can be on-site solar power generation or subscribing with a utility or a third party for renewable energy.

-5.19.12 Driveways
+5.19.9 Driveways